Technologies for Conversation

 Collaborative Inquiry Circles is a conversational process that guides participants of small groups in building a culture of collaboration as they learn with and from one another in the context of shared practice.

-Adaptive Action Templates
+Adaptive Action Templates (or Inquiry Guides)

 Pursuing collaborative inquiry as adaptive action takes communities of practice through cycles of observing (identifying patterns in student learning and performance as well as patterns of practice and organizational conditions), planning, acting, and reflecting, which returns inquirers to the critical step of observing.
 Groups engaged in this process may find these templates helpful in supporting their inquiry efforts.